Amanda J. Shaw

 B.A., Florida State University

 J.D., University of Georgia

-Shaw earned her bachelor’s degree in art history at Florida State University, where she focused on Asian arts, and participated in the Avant-Garde Art in Paris summer program.
+Shaw earned her bachelor’s degree in art history from Florida State University, where she focused on Asian arts and participated in the Avant-Garde Art in Paris summer program.
 Before entering law school, she spent five years working as a high school English teacher in Japan, where she developed curricula emphasizing cross-cultural exchange and ran training programs designed to help non-native Japanese teachers adapt to living and teaching there.
 While in Japan, Shaw studied Japanese law and policy at Meiji University’s Law in Japan program in Tokyo.